 Grizzly bears have a multitude of strengths.
 They are highly intelligent and have excellent memories.
 Detecting food from great distances away, grizzlies have an astute sense of smell, even better than that of a hound dog.
 They are good swimmers and fast runners, reaching speeds as high as 50 km/h (35 mph) over land.
 Young grizzlies also have the ability to climb trees to evade danger, but this skill fades as they become bigger.

+Brown bears are considered a species of least concern by the IUCN.
+However, the grizzly bear subspecies is listed as threatened by the U.S. Fish and Wildlife Service.
 Grizzly bears are threatened by habitat loss due to logging, development, and mining.
 Human interaction also poses a threat to grizzlies.
 When bears are drawn close to humans, attracted by livestock, garbage, and other food, they are often exterminated.
 Furthermore, in Canada, people hunt grizzlies for trophy (where it is legal to do so).
 In the U.S., sometimes grizzlies are shot by people mistaking them for black bears, which are not protected.

 What You Can Do to Help